Links on Android Authority may earn us a commission. Learn more.

 How to freeze columns and rows in Google Sheets on Android or iOS

-On your Android or iPhone, open a spreadsheet in the Google Sheets app.
+Open a spreadsheet on your Android or iPhone in the Google Sheets app.
 Then, touch and hold the row or column you wish to freeze.

 From the menu that appears, tap the three-dot icon to view more options.